Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the AWS CLI to retrieve the IAM group.
 - [ ] Query Amazon EC2 metadata for in-line IAM policies.
 - [ ] Request a token from AWS STS, and perform a describe action.
-- [x] Perform a get action using the ''-dry-run argument.
+- [x] Perform a get action using the '--dry-run' argument.
 - [x] Validate the IAM role policy with the IAM policy simulator.

 **[⬆ Back to Top](#table-of-contents)**